Changing the Landscape for Parliamentary Engagement in Violence Prevention: Support to Cross-Party Caucuses and Independent Oversight Bodies

 How to communicate about these activities?

-• Support organizing parliamentary events: a) with support of assistance providers, parliaments may may hold events that bring together diverse stakeholders, including youth, women, and civil society and b) pilot public hearings, mobile committee session with local parliament such events secure the widest citizen representation and if there is a quorum it may provide direct results.
-Overall, gatherings may serve as platforms for discussion, networking, and sharing best practices related to electoral violence prevention.
+• Support organizing parliamentary events: with the support of assistance providers, parliaments may (a) hold events that bring together diverse stakeholders, including youth, women and civil society, and (b) pilot public hearings and mobile committee sessions with local parliament.
+Such events secure the widest citizen representation, and if there is a quorum, it may provide direct results.
+Overall, gatherings may serve as platforms for discussion, networking and sharing best practices related to electoral violence prevention.

 7.